 The aftermath of incorporating a business bringing with it the creation of a separate entity allows the owners to detach themselves, financially.
 This means that the Canadian Revenue Agency sees the business as a single revenue-generating unit.
 At the same time, the corporation receives special treatment when it comes to tax collection that an unincorporated business does not.
 An example we can use here is recognizing the small business deduction for the Canadian Controlled Private Corporations, or even qualifying for a tax-free sale of small business stock shares.

 As revenue generating units or entities, corporations become liable for any bills they accrue as an outcome of the operation.
 In this manner the owner/s are/is financially protected.
 All personal assets remain under the control of the owner should the business fail.
 This, in turn, leaves creditors focusing on the business only, citing the complexity of the rule surrounding the incorporation process.
 This gives the reason behind consulting with a professional accountant and a legal service specializing in the laws governing the processes for becoming a corporation.

 Furthermore, the laws governing this aspect of business allow the business to continue when the owner, director, major shareholder passes.

-If you operate a contracting business, you must understand that there are bidding requirements that will give you a better chance at winning the contract.
-Specifically, contractors may need a certain size work force, bonding, and financial backing that allows them time to complete the contract.
+If you operate a contracting business, you must understand that there are bidding requirements that will give you a better chance of winning the contract.
+Specifically, contractors may need a certain size workforce, bonding, and financial backing that allows them time to complete the contract.
 Additionally, one stipulation may be that the contractor has an incorporated status along with offering the lowest bid and having a good record of accomplishment to win the given contract.